 • Diverse late-stage branded product pipeline with observed clinical benefits and favorable tolerability profiles.
 We have leveraged our knowledge of the dermatology market to establish a pipeline of diversified late-stage branded product candidates with the potential to address the need for improved drug therapies.
 We have observed favorable clinical results for our branded product candidates that have completed Phase II trials.
 We recently completed a Phase II clinical trial for TWIN in the United States in 726 subjects with acne, the results of which we also intend to use to support further development of SIRS-T. In the Phase II TWIN trial, we observed statistically significant improvements compared to vehicle in achieving the co-primary efficacy endpoints of "clear" or "almost clear" with two-grade reduction in IGA and in reducing absolute inflammatory and non-inflammatory lesion count at week 12.
 We also completed a Phase II clinical trial of VERED in the United States in 92 subjects with subtype II rosacea in which we observed statistically significant results for the co-primary efficacy endpoint of "clear" or "almost clear" with a two-grade reduction in IGA.
-Subject to the End of the Phase II meetings to be scheduled with the FDA, we plan to commence Phase III programs for each of TWIN and VERED in 2018 and for SIRS-T in 2019.
+Subject to the TWIN and SIRS-T End of Phase II meeting to be scheduled with the FDA, we plan to commence two Phase III trials for each of TWIN and VERED in 2018 and for SIRS-T in 2020.